 Most Helpful Negative User Review

-Kickstarter’s commission is 5% of funds raised.
+Kickstarter only provides all-or-nothing funding.
+They get a commission of 5% of the funds raised.
 It uses Stripe to collect and process payments, and Stripe also gets a cut (3% + $0.20 per pledge above $10) of the successful funding campaign.
 This brings your total cost to 8% + $.20 per pledge.

 |Payment Processing Fee:||3% + $0.20 per pledge|